Rails Testing: Tips for lightning fast test suites

 The time it took to run the entire test suite before the improvements we made.

 In this post, I'll share a few strategies we used to reduce that time drastically.
 Our build time, at the time of this writing, is now down to 5 minutes.

 Before rspec-rails 3.x, a single

 spec_helper.rb file was generated.
 This file contains all RSpec configurations for your project.
 When configuring rspec-rails for Rails applications now you get a

 spec_helper.rb and a

 rails_helper.rb.
-This was done in an effort to keep the installation process in sync with regular RSpec changes, but also, to provide a way to avoid loading Rails for specs that do not require it.
+This was done to keep the installation process in sync with regular RSpec changes, but also, to provide a way to avoid loading Rails for specs that do not require it.
 You can read more about this here.

 It takes on average 8s to load Rails before your tests example are executed.
-If you practice TDD, you want to have a quick feedback from your specs.
-Having to wait 8s every time you run your tests adds up, especially if you're writing a specs for a pure Ruby object that doesn't depend on Rails.
+If you practice TDD, you want to have quick feedback from your specs.
+Having to wait for 8s every time you run your tests adds up, especially if you're writing a spec for a pure Ruby object that doesn't depend on Rails.

 Interaction with the database

 The next thing we looked at was how we interacted with the database in our tests.
 Improvements in this area gave us the biggest speed boost.
 There are 2 areas we had to focus on; database cleaning strategies and the creation of test data